Folder Management & Organization

 What happens to forms when I delete a folder?

-Deleting a folder that contains forms prompts for an action before the folder is removed:
+Deleting a folder that contains forms asks what to do with those forms before removing the folder:

 The system does not allow deleting a folder and its forms in a single silent action - form deletion always requires a separate explicit confirmation.